Subject: Physical Education

 What resources can be used to support learning?

-- Students have a 100% book that contains the knowledge organisers with core knowledge for each unit of the BTEC course.
+- Students have a 100% book that contains the knowledge organisers with core knowledge for each component of the GCSE course and each unit of the BTEC course.
 Students can use this to revise the key information through self-quizzing.

-- Students will have access to a revision resource website called The Everlearner, that the department subscribes to, where students can use to help with exam preparation and knowledge recall.
+- Students will have access to a revision resource website called The Everlearner, that the department subscribes to, where students on both the GCSE and BTEC course can use to help with exam preparation and knowledge recall.